maydayv7/dotfiles/README.md

 - `overlays`: overrides for pre-built packages
 - `roles`: modulated role-based configuration for effortless management
 - `core`: shared system configuration and scripts
-- `users`: user related configuration and dotfiles
+- `user`: user related configuration and dotfiles

 ## Installation
 Download the latest NixOS .iso from [here](https://nixos.org/download.html), then either burn it to a USB using [Etcher](https://www.balena.io/etcher/) or a CD using [Brasero](https://wiki.gnome.org/Apps/Brasero), and boot the LiveCD